vecorel/cli/README.md

 You need **Python 3.9+** installed.
 Run `pip install fiboa-cli` to install the validator.

+To install additional dependencies for specific [converters](#converter-for-existing-datasets), you can for example run: `pip install fiboa-cli[xyz]` with xyz being the converter name.

 ## Validation

 To validate a fiboa GeoParquet or GeoJSON file, you can for example run: